Leg Swelling: Causes and Cures

 - Intestines full of toxins.

 - Varicose veins or edemas.

 - Weak veins that can prevent efficient circulation: this causes blood to accumulate.

 - Being overweight or obese.

-- Old age, especially when it accompanies or follows an inadequate diet or a sedentary lifestyle.
+- Old age, especially when combined with an unhealthy diet or a sedentary lifestyle.